-Maratha quota: Shiv Sena MP announces resignation in support of protestors
+Maratha quota protestors set fire to home of NCP MLA Prakash Solanke

-Maharashtra Deputy Chief Minister Devendra Fadnavis said that efforts to give reservations to the community are under way.
+Maharashtra Chief Minister Eknath Shinde said that the incident should compel Jarange-Patil to take note of what turn the agitation is taking, reported ANI.

+“It is going in the wrong direction,” Shinde said.
+“Those who are involved in violence should also keep in mind that it also harms the Maratha society and their families will also suffer due to it.”

-Shiv Sena leader Hemant Patil on Sunday said that he is resigning as an MP in support of the agitation seeking reservations for the Maratha community in educational institutions and government jobs, The Indian Express reported.
+Monday’s development comes after Shiv Sena leader Hemant Patil on Sunday said that he is resigning as an MP in support of the Maratha quota agitation, The Indian Express reported.

 “The issue of reservation for the Maratha community in Maharashtra has been pending for many years,” Hemant Patil, the MP from the state’s Hingoli Lok Sabha constituency, wrote in his letter to the Lok Sabha Speaker.
 “The sentiments of the community are very strong on this issue.
 I have been actively fighting for the farmers of the Maratha community for many years.”